alexjnoble/Topaz2_5D/README.md

 ## Author

-This script was written by Alex J. Noble with assistance from Anthropic's Claude 3.5 Sonnet and OpenAI's GPT-4o models, 2024 at SEMC.
+This script was written by Alex J. Noble with assistance from Anthropic's Claude 3.5 Sonnet, OpenAI's GPT-4o models, and Google's Gemini 2.5 Pro model, 2024-25 at SEMC.

 ## License